digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 ## service.beta.kubernetes.io/do-loadbalancer-certificate-id

 Specifies the certificate ID used for https.
 To list available certificates and their IDs, install [doctl](https://github.com/digitalocean/doctl) and run `doctl compute certificate list`.
+Either
+`service.beta.kubernetes.io/do-loadbalancer-certificate-id` OR `service.beta.kubernetes.io/do-loadbalancer-certificate-name` can be supplied, with the former taking precedence if both are provided.

+## service.beta.kubernetes.io/do-loadbalancer-certificate-name

+Specifies the certificate name used for https.
+To list available certificates and their IDs, install [doctl](https://github.com/digitalocean/doctl) and run `doctl compute certificate list`.
+Either
+`service.beta.kubernetes.io/do-loadbalancer-certificate-id` OR `service.beta.kubernetes.io/do-loadbalancer-certificate-name` can be supplied, with the former taking precedence if both are provided.

+If using Let's Encrypt certificate, we suggest using the name of the certificate since the ID of the certificate will update each time it is rotated.
+The name of the certificate is required to be unique within the scope of an account.

 ## service.beta.kubernetes.io/do-loadbalancer-hostname